fedoco/itc-reporter/README.md

                         ID password (cannot be used together with -P) -P PASSWORD, --password PASSWORD
-                        Apple ID password (cannot be used together with -p)
+                        Apple ID password (cannot be used together with -p) -T ACCESS_TOKEN, --access-token ACCESS_TOKEN
+                        Access token (can be generated in iTunes Connect - Sales & Trends - Reports - About Reports) -t ACCESS_TOKEN_KEYCHAIN_ITEM, --access-token-keychain-item ACCESS_TOKEN_KEYCHAIN_ITEM
+                        name of the macOS Keychain item that holds the access token

 commands:
   Specify the task you want to be carried out (use -h after a command's name